 Scientists are now certain that willpower is a finite resource; it’s very possible to use up your willpower for the day before noon.
 Even more tricky, small things like deciding what to wear or deciding what to have lunch can dip into your willpower resources, too.

 Knowing this, one of the biggest trends in productivity is figuring out how to optimize your willpower usage.
-You’ll hear a lot about how some hyper-productive people (Steve Jobs included) wear the same outfit every day to avoid choose, or how they do the most challenging thing they have to do for the day first thing.
+You’ll hear a lot about how some hyper-productive people wear the same outfit every day to avoid choice (Steve Jobs was famous for this) or how they do the most challenging thing they have to do for the day first thing.